Dimitrios Kourbelis: Panathinaikos

 On 1 September 2018, he scored his first goal for the club in all competitions, with a penalty kick after 21-year-old winger Anastasios Chatzigiovanis was fouled in the box by Lamia's goalscorer Daniel Adejo, sealing a 3–1 home win game.
 On 24 November 2018, Kourbelis scored as Chatzigiovanis squared the ball for the captain.
 His initial shot struck Apollon defender Klodian Gino, but the ball fell favorably for Kourbelis to score from the rebound, in a hammering 5–1 home win game against struggling Apollon Smyrnis.

 On 27 November 2019, he renewed his contract with the club until the summer of 2023 for an undisclosed fee.
 On 22 January 2020, the Greek international defender let fly with an unstoppable shot from just outside the penalty area which left Balázs Megyeri no chance, in a hammering 3–0 home win game against Atromitos.
 On 1 July 2020, the Greece international midfielder made a vital interception before striding forward and beat Fabian Ehmann with four minutes to go to the interval, giving the lead in a 2–0 home win game against Aris.
 On 6 December 2020, he scored his first goal in the 2020-21 season, leading to a vital 2-1 away win against rivals AEK Athens.
 On 17 December 2020, he faced a tear in the abductor muscle that kept him out of the squad for six months.
 After a very difficult year for the defender marred by injury (425 days to be exact), Kourbelis returned to action in an away 2021-22 Greek Cup quarterfinals game against Anagennisi Karditsa F.C. in February 2022.

 Al-Khaleej

 In August 2024, Kourbelis signed for Saudi Pro League club Al-Khaleej, receiving a salary of €2 million per year.

+Asteras Tripolis

+On 14 July 2026, after three years abroad—initially in Turkey with Trabzonspor and Fatih Karagümrük, and subsequently in Saudi Arabia with Al-Khaleej—the time has come for Dimitris Kourbelis to return home, specifically to the club where he took his first steps in football.